ouadie-lahdioui/AngularPokedex/README.md

-# Angular 2 Pokedex

 <p align="center">
 	<img src="https://github.com/ouadie-lahdioui/AngularPokedex/blob/master/src/images/ngmoroccoPikatch.jpg">
 </p>

+# Yet another Angular 2 Pokedex !

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class`.

 ## Build